 The biggest competition for the Ioniq will likely be the all-electric Chevy Bolt.
 Consumers will need to consider the difference between the Hyundai Ioniq EV, with its net price of $22,000, versus the 238-mile Chevy Bolt at $30,000 (after a federal tax credit).

 As discussed above, the Bolt's vast range advantage will immediately win over many EV buyers.
 But if you look beyond range to the entire package of features and attributes, then arguably the right comparison is the Ioniq Limited at $32,500 versus the Bolt Premiere at $40,905.
-The Ioniq Limited comes such features as a sunroof, premium audio, LED lighting, a bigger touchscreen, emergency braking and lane departure warning.
+The Ioniq Limited comes with such features as a sunroof, premium audio, LED lighting, a bigger touchscreen, emergency braking and lane departure warning.

 The Ioniq Electric is available in all 50 states, but dealers will carry inventory only in some states.
 Other locations will require the vehicle to be ordered.
 The special all-inclusive three-year subscription is only available in California.
-For the subscription, Hyundai will use the vehicle’s telematics to determine how many miles you travel and use that data to offset your electric fuel costs based on average electric rates (which might represent a savings to drivers who have lower utility rates based on time-of-use or solar pricing).
+For the subscription, Hyundai will use the vehicle’s telematics to determine how many miles you travel and use that data to offset your electric fuel costs based on average per-mile electric rates (which might represent savings to drivers who have lower utility rates based on time-of-use or solar pricing).